matty-r/Lazy-Arch/README.md

 ### Usage - Full Build

+## Ensure you're using the latest Arch Linux ISO.

 1. Clone/Download the GitHub repository onto your local drive at /root (/root is the expected directory the arch-build files will reside)